Meet the Principal of ASU Prep Phoenix

 Celebrating Native American Heritage Month can come in many forms.
 One of the most meaningful ways is through education.
 Take the time to learn about the different tribes, their histories, and their contributions.
 Many museums, libraries, and educational institutions like ASU offer exhibits, discussions, and resources during this month.

 Participating in cultural activities is another great way to honor this month.
 Many communities host powwows, dance exhibitions, craft fairs, and other cultural events.
-These gatherings are not only fun but also provide a deeper understanding of the rich cultural diversity of Native Americans.
+These gatherings are not only fun but also provide a deeper understanding of the rich cultural heritage of Native Americans.

 Consider supporting Native American businesses and artists to show respect and appreciation.
 By purchasing Native American art, jewelry, food, and other goods, you’re helping to sustain their traditions and support their communities.